Table of Contents

-Similar to Apple’s Find My iPhone, Google created Android Device Manager to help people find, ring, lock, and remote wipe their Android phones.
+Like Apple’s Find My iPhone, Google created the Android Device Manager to help people find, ring, lock, and remote wipe their Android phones.
 To use it, you’ll need to make sure your location settings are turned on and enable Android Device Manager by doing the following:

 - Open your device’s Settings app